simonoxen/plastimatch/doc/sphinx/getting_started.rst

 Note, if you are using Debian, Ubuntu, or related distributions, the ITK package provided by the repository is compiled against GDCM 2.X instead of GDCM 1.X.
-You can use this ITK, but you will not be able to import or export DICOM-RT.
+You can use this ITK, but you should also install dcmtk and dcmtk-dev if you wish to import or export in DICOM-RT.

 VTK (optional)
 ^^^^^^^^^^^^^^